 Important Information about The Classic

-- 5 nights accommodation on track + 1 night at Milford Sound in our private lodges
+- 3 nights accommodation on Milford track + 1 night at Milford Sound in our private lodges.

 - 1 night in Te Anau (accommodation only).

-- A 40ltr backpack - that will contain your belongings and you will carry with you.
+- A 40ltr backpack to borrow that will contain your belongings and that you will carry with you.

 - All in the company of experienced guides.

-The bus departs Queenstown the following morning once everyone has checked in at 8.30am.
+The bus departs Queenstown the following morning at 9.15am.
+It arrives in Te Anau approximately 12.00pm.

 We recommend you spend the night on each side of your walk in Queenstown.